If you’re in business. I’m sure that you understand the importance of converting leads into clients.

 You don’t need to try and convince your ideal clients, you want to find people who are already convinced because you’ve educated them and you’ve provided valuable content.

 So the goal with sales is matchmaking, not trying to sign everyone up.
-It’s matchmaking with your ideal client.
+It’s about matchmaking with your truly ideal, right-fit client.